Three97/UnitTestingPresentation/README.md

 # C# Unit Testing

+Presentations about unit testing in C#.

+## Introduction

 Presentation about unit testing with C#, answering questions like

 * What is unit testing?
 * What benefits does unit testing provide?
 * What are some drawbacks to unit testing?
 * Why should we implement unit testing?
 * Pros and cons of unit testing
   * like anything else, there are tradeoffs, but the benefits of good unit tests far outweigh not having them

+## First Follow-Up

+This presentation was shaped by audience questions during/after the first presentation.
+Crowd-Sourced Content if you will.

 ### References